Sue: Peter Grimwade again? So he writes and directs at the same time. Excellent.

 Sue: It never bloody is, though, is it?

-Tegan wanders through the airport.
+Meanwhile, Tegan is still wandering through the airport.

 Sue: Doesn’t she have a funeral to go to?